 Ideas for 2-page Resume:

-- Do not exceed TWO pages using 12 pt. font with 1 inch margins.
+- Do not exceed TWO pages.
 Any additional pages will be deleted.

 - With only two pages, choose your words and presentation carefully.